GalalHamoudy/obsidian/WriteUps Tips.md

 [ Note ! ] =========================================
 There is a file **contacts3.db**
 The .db file is a sqlite database file.
-So I opened it up in sqlite3
+So I opened it up in sqlite3 tool

 [ Note ! ] =========================================
 I use this site to search for information about phone numbers.
 [Phone number](https://www.ipqualityscore.com/user/search)